 David A. Wells is a bassoonist, teacher, and music scholar based in Northern California.
-He teaches at California State University, Sacramento, California State University, Stanislaus, and San Joaquin Delta College; plays with Townsend Opera, the Merced Symphony, and the swing quintet Hot Club Faux Gitane; and serves as Director of Operations for the Meg Quigley Vivaldi Competition and Bassoon Symposium.
+He teaches primarily at California State University, Sacramento; plays with Sacramento Choral Society & Orchestra, Townsend Opera, the Merced Symphony, and the swing quintet Hot Club Faux Gitane; and serves as Director of Operations for the Meg Quigley Vivaldi Competition and Bassoon Symposium.
 For more, please see the Biography, Performances, and Journal pages.

 - Audio recordings of Georg Philipp Telemann's Fantasy No. 1 in C Major and Philippe Hersant's Hopi for bassoon alone, both from the 2012 Meg Quigley Vivaldi Competition and Bassoon Symposium.